crisp-oss/email-reply-parser/README.md

 ## Features

 This library is used at [Crisp](https://crisp.chat/) everyday with around 1 million inbound emails.
-Over the years, we improved this library so tt can work with most emails.
+Over the years, we improved this library so it can work with most emails.

 - Strip email replies like `On DATE, NAME <EMAIL> wrote:`
 - Supports around **10 locales**, including English, French, Spanish, Portuguese, Italian, Japanese, Chinese.